mdadnanshuvo/Inventory_Management/README.md

    docker exec -it django_app1 python manage.py generate_sitemap
    ```

+### Data partitioning

-- **Data partitioning** is applied in the Accommodations and LocalizeAccommodations tables.
+  Data Partitioning is applied in the Accommodations and LocalizeAccommodations tables.
 Accommodations are partitioned based on feed count, while LocalizeAccommodations are partitioned based on languages.

 - Both partitioning strategies were applied programmatically, with no changes made to the database.